 Sales by us or our shareholders of a substantial number of our ADSs in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
 These sales, or the perception that these sales could occur, also might make it more difficult for us to sell securities in the future at a time or at a price that we deem appropriate or to pay for acquisitions using our equity securities.
-As at June 30, 2022, we had 48,155,481 ordinary shares outstanding (excluding 741,618 treasury shares), including 47,924,159 shares represented by 47,924,159 ADSs.
-In addition, as at June 30, 2022, a total of 3,563,192 ordinary shares or ADSs are issuable upon the exercise or vesting of options and restricted share units ("RSUs") outstanding under our 2006 Incentive Award Plan (as amended and restated, the "2016 Incentive Award Plan") and our 2016 Incentive Award Plan (as amended and restated, the "2016 Incentive Award Plan").
+As at June 30, 2023, we had 47,358,289 ordinary shares outstanding, including 47,143,532 shares represented by 47,143,532 ADSs.
+In addition, as at June 30, 2023, a total of 4,369,720 ordinary shares or ADSs are issuable upon the exercise or vesting of options and restricted share units ("RSUs") outstanding under our 2006 Incentive Award Plan (as amended and restated, the "2016 Incentive Award Plan").
 All ADSs are freely transferable, except that ADSs owned by our affiliates may only be sold in the US if they are registered or qualify for an exemption from registration, including pursuant to Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
 The remaining ordinary shares outstanding may also only be sold in the US if they are registered or qualify for an exemption from registration, including pursuant to Rule 144 under the Securities Act.